Vote now in our massive Women of the Marvel universe bracket smackdown

 We've selected 32 strong women (yes, we cut the list down already and we eagerly await your opinions on that), and divided them into two sides like East and West in a basketball bracket.
 One is full of goodie-goodies, the other packed with baddies.
 That's right, it's Heroes versus Villains this month on CNET.

-Discuss: The women of Black Panther face-off in our massive Women of the Marvel universe bracket
+Discuss: Vote for Captain Marvel in our massive Women of the Marvel universe bracket

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.